Mysauce1/IDS_706_DE_WK_2/README.md

 # Required Files
 ## divorce.py
+Contains the functions for the analysis.

+## divorce_analysis.ipynb
 Contains the analysis for the project.

 ## test_divorce.py
 Contains test cases to ensure the functions defined for the analysis work properly.
 There are 3 test cases: